codeforequity-at/botium-connector-sapcai/README.md

 Set the capability __CONTAINERMODE__ to __sapcai__ to activate this connector.

-This connector is a wrapper around [Generic HTTP(S)/JSON Connector](https://botium.atlassian.net/wiki/spaces/BOTIUM/pages/24510469/Generic+HTTP+S+JSON+Connector).
-Just sets some capabilities with defaults to simplify configuration.

-You can use all capabilities of _Generic HTTP(S)/JSON Connector_ with this connector.
-For example SAPCAI_URL is SIMPLEREST_URL.
-See the description of capabilities there.

 ### SAPCAI_TOKEN
 To acquire it
 - open [SAP Conversational AI Console Dashboard],(https://cai.tools.sap/)